 General Property Maintenance

 Any low hanging branches and dead limbs are removed from the trees.
 Hurricane season comes fast here and damaged and dead limbs can be pretty destructive here.
-There are usually a lot of bonfires that happen in the spring here.
+There are usually a lot of bonfires that happen in the spring on the homestead.

 All of the dusk to dawn lights and solar lights are also checked for burned out bulbs and replaced as needed.